gnychis/coexisyst-orgsolver/README.md

   * **bandwidth**: the observed bandwidth used by the radio
   * **airtime**: the estimated airtime use of the radio
   * **txLen**: the average TX time in microseconds of a packet from the radio

+## Protocol Types

+There are some basic protocol types that the code supports.
+These types are used for using the lookup tables and SINR data to determine if overlap of the packets is harmful or not, in addition to whether the nodes sense each other.
+These are numberic values, also used by _capture.dat_ and _map.dat_ as _<protoID\>_.

+  * [1] **802.11b/g/n**: 802.11 devices that use the legacy pre-amble for carrier sense reasons
+  * [2] **802.11n**: newer 802.11 devices that use